Tanmay000009/teaching-made-easy/README.md

 * Run all the cells.
 * You'll find a link ending with ngrock.io .
 * Open it, this is our complete deployed website.
-* Currently the redirctions are not interconnected, but can be accessed using:
- /predict (for para searcher) , /checker (for answer checker), /redirect.

 # repo link for openCV models